 How Many Amps Does a Cuisinart Air Fryer Use?

-A Cuisinart air fryer uses about 1800 watts of power on average, which is about 15 amps when running on a 120V circuit or 7.5 amps when running on a 240V circuit.
+A Cuisinart air fryer uses about 1800 watts of power on average, which is 15 amps when running on a 120V circuit or 7.5 amps on a 240V circuit.
 But if your locality uses 110V power, your Cuisinart air fryer will use about 16.4 amps.

 Cuisinart is undoubtedly one of the most trusted brands when it comes to kitchen appliances.
 And their air fryers are no different.
 They offer some of the best features and performance in the market.

 But like all other air fryers of their capacity, their energy requirements are also on the higher side.
 On average, a Cuisinart air fryer will need about 1800 watts of power to operate.
 That means if your electrical system is like that of most United States homes, which is 120 volts, your appliance will need about 15 amps.

 But then again, remember that start-up surge watts differ from regular or running watts.
 Don’t expect your air fryer to use only 1800 watts when it’s first turned on.
 It will need more power during that time to get up and running.
 Hence, you might want to size your circuit and wire accordingly.